-Student withdrawing from a course before completing 15% of the course or before taking the first exam (whichever comes first) shall receive a "W".
-Student withdrawing from a course after completing 15% of the course or after taking the first exam (whichever comes first) shall receive a "WP" if they had a passing grade or a "WF if they had a failing grade.
+Student withdrawing from a course before completing 25% of the course shall receive a "W".

+Student withdrawing from a course after completing more than 25% of the course shall receive a "WP" if they had a passing grade or a "WF" if they had a failing grade.

 - (W) Denotes a Withdrawal that occurred before the "withdrawal deadline" of the course.
+Does not affect term/semester GPA Does not affect cumulative GPA Is not calculated in any portion of the SAP policy - (WP) denotes a Withdrawal that occurred after the "withdrawal deadline" of the course and the student had a grade that met criteria for passing the course

 Does not affect term/semester GPA

 Does not affect cumulative GPA

-Is not calculated in any portion of the SAP policy - (WP) denotes a Withdrawal that occurred after the "withdrawal deadline" of the course and the student had a grade that met criteria for passing the course Does not affect term/semester GPA

-Does not affect term/semester GPA

-Does not affect cumulative GPA

-Is used when determining the Maximum Time Frame portion of the SAP policy
+Is used when determining the Maximum TimeFrame portion of the SAP policy